afaji/afaji.github.io/_pages/research.md

 Most of my work has focused purely on text.
 With the advancement of AI technology going beyond text, multimodality is the next direction that fits my overarching goal that I recently explored.
+I recently took on a new PhD student whom I co-advise with Yova Kementchedjhieva, focusing on multimodality.

 <div class="run-in-section" markdown="1">